scrapbird/sarlacc/README.md

 ```
 Then edit the file with your required configuration.

-You can use the `postgres/postgres_init.sql` script to intitialize the database for use with sarlacc.
+You can use the `postgres/postgres_init.sql` script to initialize the database for use with sarlacc.
 ```
 psql -h localhost -U postgres < postgres/postgres_init.sql
 ```